How to Create New Documents in Photoshop

 Now that I've saved my settings as a preset, I'll open the new document by clicking the Create button in the bottom right corner:

 This once again closes the New Document dialog box and opens my new document in Photoshop:

-On a Windows PC, go up to the Edit menu at the top of the screen, choose Preferences, and then choose General.
-On a Mac, go up to the Photoshop CC menu, choose Preferences, then choose General:
+To switch to the legacy version, on a Windows PC, go up to the Edit menu, choose Preferences and then choose General.
+On a Mac, go up to the Photoshop CC menu, choose Preferences, and then choose General:

 In the Preferences dialog box, select the option that says Use Legacy "New Document" Interface, and then click OK to close the dialog box: